Hepatitis C: Occult infection

 People who have been infected with hepatitis C may appear to clear the virus but remain infected.
 The virus is not detectable with conventional testing but can be found with ultra-sensitive tests.
 The original method of detection was by demonstrating the viral genome within liver biopsies.
 Still, newer methods include an antibody test for the virus' core protein and the detection of the viral genome after first concentrating the viral particles by ultracentrifugation.
 A form of infection with persistently moderately elevated serum liver enzymes but without antibodies to hepatitis C has also been reported.
 This form is known as cryptogenic occult infection.

 Several clinical pictures have been associated with this type of infection.
 It may be found in people with anti-hepatitis-C antibodies but with normal serum levels of liver enzymes; in antibody-negative people with ongoing elevated liver enzymes of unknown cause; in healthy populations without evidence of liver disease; and in groups at risk for HCV infection including those on hemodialysis or family members of people with occult HCV.
 The clinical relevance of this form of infection is under investigation.
 The consequences of occult infection appear to be less severe than with chronic infection but can vary from minimal to hepatocellular carcinoma.

 The rate of occult infection in those apparently cured is controversial but appears to be low.
 40% of those with hepatitis but with both negative hepatitis C serology and the absence of detectable viral genome in the serum have hepatitis C virus in the liver on biopsy.
 How commonly this occurs in children is unknown.

 Virology

 The hepatitis C virus (HCV) is a small, enveloped, single-stranded, positive-sense RNA virus.
-It is a member of the genus Hepacivirus in the family Flaviviridae.
+It is a member of the genus Orthohepacivirus in the family Hepacivirus.
 There are seven major genotypes of HCV, which are known as genotypes one to seven.
 The genotypes are divided into several subtypes with the number of subtypes depending on the genotype.
 In the United States, about 70% of cases are caused by genotype 1, 20% by genotype 2, and about 1% by each of the other genotypes.
 Genotype 1 is also the most common in South America and Europe.

 The half-life of the virus particles in the serum is around 3 hours and may be as short as 45 minutes.
 In an infected person, about 10^{12} virus particles are produced each day.
 In addition to replicating in the liver the virus can multiply in lymphocytes.